 SAP takes intellectual property from smaller vendors; they had a specific program for this called xApps that was partially designed to pull IP out of smaller vendors, which you can read about in our article Its Time of the xApp Program to Die.
-Teradata, a longtime partner of SAP, filed a lawsuit against SAP alleging (among many others things) IP theft, as well as using monopoly power in the ERP market to coerce customers to purchase HANA instead of Teradata’s products.
+Teradata, a longtime partner of SAP, filed a lawsuit against SAP alleging (among many other things) IP theft and using monopoly power in the ERP market to coerce customers to purchase HANA instead of Teradata’s products.

 138. Teradata has been harmed and will continue to suffer irreparable harm as a consequence of SAP’s conduct.
 Teradata is entitled to an injunction on restraining SAP from engaging in the unlawful tying of upgrades to its ERP Applications with HANA.
 Unless and until SAP is enjoined, SAP will continue to engage in the unlawful tying set forth above.

 149. Moreover, SAP’s conduct has immediate and significant anticompetitive effects.